-Explore Lush Rain Forests, Snorkel from Pristine Beaches & Cruise the Legendary Canal
+Explore Tropical Rain Forests, Snorkel from Wild Beaches & Cruise the Legendary Canal

 There are few places in the world where nature is as exuberant, colorful and diverse as in the tropics of Costa Rica, home to an amazing array of flora and fauna.
-But this adventure cruise takes our Central American nature immersion a step beyond, to the intriguing land of Panama as well.
+From white-faced capuchins to scarlet macaws and blue morpho butterflies, Costa Rica's wildlife will wow you.
+But this adventure cruise takes our Central American nature immersion a step beyond, to the neighboring land of Panama as well.
 To many, the country of Panama is synonymous with its famous canal, one of the most celebrated human achievements on the planet.
 What many people don’t know, however, is that Panama offers natural beauty and biological diversity that’s equal to Costa Rica’s.
 That means you'll get double the rewards on this special itinerary that includes both of these spectacular nature destinations!

 Transit the Panama Canal with a stop midway at Barro Colorado Island where we're accompanied on forest walks by guides from the Smithsonian Tropical Research Institute

-Discover an astonishing variety of rain forest wildlife—monkeys, sloths and more than 300 species of birds, including brilliant toucans and scarlet macaws
+Discover an astonishing variety of jungle wildlife—monkeys, sloths, agoutis, reptiles, possibly tapirs, and more than 300 species of birds including toucans and scarlet macaws

 Explore less-traveled beaches and coastal rain forest on Costa Rica's Pacific side with stops at Golfo Dulce, the Osa Peninsula and Corcovado National Park